ArcaTop APY 4.21%

 What do you give up by switching to a high-yield account?

 Most online HYSAs do not offer a debit card, ATM access, or in-person branches.
-Two of the three accounts in the Arca table — Marcus and American Express HYSA — do not support mobile check deposit; SoFi does.
-None of the three is set up to be your primary checking-replacement; they are designed to hold cash that earns interest while you spend from a separate account.
+Marcus by Goldman Sachs and American Express HYSA do not support mobile check deposit; SoFi, Axos Bank, Ally Bank, and CIT Bank do.
+Most are designed to hold cash that earns interest while you spend from a separate checking account, not to be a primary checking replacement.

 Other tradeoffs to verify on each bank's site before opening: